The growing popularity of robo-advisors in Singapore has made it more accessible and less intimidating for anyone looking to invest.

-The idea of investing can be really daunting for a beginner.
 Perhaps you may not know how to open a CDP and brokerage account, or you just don’t have the time to always check on your investments.
 In this beginner’s guide, we’ll walk you through everything you need to know about robo-advisors in Singapore, from how they work to how to choose the right one for your investment needs.

 What are robo advisors?